Magpie Murders (TV series)

 Magpie Murders is a 2022 drama series that adapts the Anthony Horowitz novel of the same name.
 The series stars Lesley Manville and Tim McMullan as Susan Ryeland and Atticus Pünd, respectively.

 The second book in the Susan Ryeland series, Moonflower Murders, was also adapted into a series and was broadcast in 2024.
 The numerous through-line plot elements between the two series made it into a de facto season two.
-An adaptation of the third and final entry in the series, Marble Hall Murders, has been confirmed as in production.
+An adaptation of the third and final entry in the series, Marble Hall Murders, will premiere in 2026.

 Synopsis

 While editing the latest and final entry in the wildly popular Atticus Pünd series, editor Susan Ryeland discovers that the last chapter is missing and that the author, Alan Conway, is dead.
 The death is reported as a suicide; however, during her searches for the final chapter, Susan begins to realize that Conway based several of his characters on the people around him - and that all of them have ample reason to despise his very existence.